scala/scala3/docs/docs/reference/other-new-features/opaques-details.md

   val x: A = "abc"
 }
 object obj {
-  val y: A = "abc"  // error: cannot assign "abc" to opaque type A }
+  val y: A = "abc"  // error: cannot assign "abc" to opaque type alias A }
 ```
-The opaque type `A` is transparent in its scope, which includes the definition of `x`, but not the definitions of `obj` and `y`.
+The opaque type alias `A` is transparent in its scope, which includes the definition of `x`, but not the definitions of `obj` and `y`.

 ### Relationship to SIP 35